The Best Frameless Bathroom Mirrors (2026)

 - Generous 36x30 surface works over single and small double vanities

-- Front-lit design puts even light on your face, not just a glow around the glass
+- Front-lit design puts even light on your face, not a glow around the glass

 Flaws but not dealbreakers